BurakKaragol/BurakKaragol/README.md

 - I like to improve myself on new programming languages

 - I like game designing.
-Trying to improve myself with jams
+Trying to improve myself with game jams

 <table align="left">
   <tr>